Soonad/docs.formality-lang.org/docs/source/articles/What-Are-Proofs.md

   negate
 ```

 But if you change any of the returned bools, it won't work anymore.
 It is literally impossible to make anything other than a boolean negation pass!
-In other words, a term of type `Spec` **proves** he specification represented by it.
+In other words, a term of type `Spec` **proves** the specification represented by it.
 That's what theorem proving is; it is nothing but a fancy way to say *"type-checking in a language that has very precise types"*.
 And Formality types can be arbitrarily precise.
 For example, this `Spec`:

 ```javascript
 Spec : Type